Why Alito, Kagan recusal decisions at Supreme Court raised eyebrows

 A justice’s recusal, however, changes the voting math.
 The court’s recent statement cautions that explaining is “ill-advised” in some circumstances, including when it might encourage strategic behavior by lawyers in future cases to prompt a recusal.

-Before the new policy, justices generally only provided explanations when a party asked them to recuse from their case and the justice declined to do so.
+Before the new policy, justices generally only provided explanations when declining a party’s request for them to recuse themselves from a case.

 “If it is reasonable to think that a Supreme Court Justice can be bought so cheap, the Nation is in deeper trouble than I had imagined,” he added.